 Long-term treatment isn’t an exact number of days, but it’s always longer than the alternative, which is short-term treatment.
 Typically, the shortest residential program available to those struggling with addiction is 30 days.
 Long-term treatment tends to be 60 days to 180 days.

-Many experts in the medical field believe that 90 days is the sweet spot for long-term addiction treatment.
 The full three months allows for patients to establish routines and habits that can help them resist relapse in the future, but it’s also short enough that patients won’t become too dependent on this structure.

 Accommodation and Life Skills Training in Long-Term Care